captbaritone/grats/README.md

 - [@mofeiZ](https://github.com/mofeiZ) and [@alunyov](https://github/alunyov) for their Relay hack-week project exploring a similar idea.
 - [@josephsavona](https://github.com/josephsavona) for input on the design of [Relay Resolvers](https://relay.dev/docs/guides/relay-resolvers/) which inspired this project.
 - [@bradzacher](https://github.com/bradzacher) for tips on how to handle TypeScript ASTs.
-- Everyone who worked on Meta's Hack GraphQL server, the developer experince of which inspired this project.
+- Everyone who worked on Meta's Hack GraphQL server, the developer experience of which inspired this project.
 - A number of other projects which seem to have explored similar ideas in the past:
   - [ts2gql](https://github.com/convoyinc/ts2gql)
   - [ts2graphql](https://github.com/cevek/ts2graphql)